Which way is best?

 - Investigating how best to use an investment property – if you’re thinking of selling, it may help your tax to sell after you retire.

 - Working out how your super and the Australian Government Age Pension can work together.
-This can be particularly beneficial if you have less than $100,000 in your super for retirement.

 Not all of these strategies will be suitable for everyone and if you have a partner, don’t forget to include them in your retirement planning – you’re likely to be spending a lot more time together.